 (UPDATED 5/20/2020) Cielito Lindo closed its doors in late April.
 The closure announcement was made prior to the statewide COVID-19 stay-at-home order issued by Governor Newsom.

 Description and review of a recent dinner at Cielito Lindo, a “modern Mexican cuisine” restaurant located in East Sacramento on J Street.

 After a recent neighborhood association board of directors meeting four of us decided to go out to dinner.
-Mexican food sounded appealing to all of us, and after considering the options we went to Cielito Lindo.
+Mexican food sounded appealing to all of us, and after considering the options we chose Cielito Lindo.

 When we left the meeting the four of us ended up in three cars – but everyone was luckily able to find parking in the immediate vicinity.

 See related post: Cielito Lindo Mexican Gastronomy

 When the four of us entered Cielito Lindo it was after 7:00 p.m.
 There were a number of tables occupied – but it was by no means crowded.
 The staff prepped an empty table and we were seated shortly thereafter.